exercism/pharo-smalltalk/exercises/practice/forth/.docs/instructions.append.md

 # Instructions append

+## Note

-It might take several classes and/or instances to model this
+It might take several classes and/or instances to model this.